Single-use bioreactor: Advantages and disadvantages

 Compared with conventional bioreactor systems, the single-use solution has some advantages.
 Application of single-use technologies reduces cleaning and sterilization demands.
 Some estimates show cost savings of more than 60% with single use systems compared to fixed asset stainless steel bioreactors.
 In pharmaceutical production, complex qualification and validation procedures can be made easier, and will finally lead to significant cost reductions.
 The application of single-use bioreactors reduces the risk of cross contamination and enhances the biological and process safety.
 Single-use applications are especially suitable for any kind of biopharmaceutical product.

 A major reason single-use bioprocessing (SUS) is popular with pharmaceutical companies and contract manufacturing organizations (CMOs) is because a process area/facility can quickly change from one process (drug product) to another.
 This is due to, as stated previously, reduced qualification and validation procedures.
 This increases productivity and costs due to less resources and time being required for changing from one process to another.
 Since drugs in the clinical and R&D stage (pre-commercialized drugs) are not needed on the same scale of most commercial drugs, they are often produced in single-use suites so the same area/facility can quickly switch from one drug to another.
 Often when drug becomes commercialized the advantages of SUSs decrease since one area/facility can be dedicated to one product- essentially eliminating the need for flexibility which is the major advantage of SUSs.
 It is estimated that ≥85% of pre-commercial drug product production utilizes single-use systems-based manufacturing.
-Stainless steal reusable systems become more advantageous as the demand for the drug product and batch size increases- often a result of the commercialization of a drug.
+Stainless steel reusable systems become more advantageous as the demand for the drug product and batch size increases- often a result of the commercialization of a drug.
 This is not always the case, as commercialized drugs can be found being produced in single-use suits/facilities.